csdurfee/csdurfee.github.io/content/hot-hand.md

-Title: The Hot Hand Doesn't Exist, But Its Opposite Might
+Title: The Hot Hand Doesn't Exist, But The Lukewarm Hand Does
 Date: 2025-05-16 10:20
 Category: basketball